Hi! I’m Carrie.

 After five awesome years in Albuquerque (where I was honored to be part of Doulas of the Southwest), my husband’s job led my family to relocate to New Orleans in early 2019.
 I am still involved in several birth projects in New Mexico, including the UNM Birth Companion Program and the New Mexico Doula Association.

-I hope to provide in-person birth doula and placenta encapsulation services in New Orleans sometime in 2020.
 In spring 2020, I began studying at Samara School of Community Herbalism and hope to be able to integrate herbalism into my doula practice soon.

 I support births in all settings (hospital, birth center, home) and have experience with vaginal birth after cesarean, planned cesarean birth, medically-complicated and high-risk pregnancies, and more.
 Supporting diverse families, like single parents and LGBTQI people, is important to me.